Donate to GSAS

 Endowed Fellowships, Faculty Research and Program Funds

 The Graduate School of Arts and Sciences is committed to raising funds for named fellowship awards for incoming and current students.
-These opportunities are made possible by close friends and alumni who are inspired to give our most promising scholars the opportunity to make their graduate education a reality.
+These opportunities are made possible by close friends and alums who are inspired to give our most promising scholars the opportunity to make their graduate education a reality.

 One hundred percent of our PhD students receive financial support for their education through fellowships, which is a significant commitment of university resources.
 Donors who dedicate generous philanthropic support to graduate fellowships create a long-term legacy for future generations of scholars and strengthen the academic standing and reputation of Brandeis University.